 THE GAMBLING ACT - SUMMARY OF KEY PROVISIONS

 The Act regulates all gambling in Great Britain except the National Lottery and spread betting.

-The Act introduces a unified regulator for gambling - The Gambling Commission (replacing the Gaming Board)
+The Act created a new regulator - The Gambling Commission (replacing the Gaming Board)

-More detailed guidance on licensing of gambling premises is contained in our 'Information for Applicants' booklet which can be downloaded by clicking on the icon on the right.
+More detailed guidance is contained in our 'Information for Applicants' booklet which can be downloaded by clicking on the icon on the right.

 2. THE LICENSING OBJECTIVES

 - Preventing gambling from being a source of crime and disorder, being associated with crime and disorder or being used to support crime;

 - Ensuring that gambling is conducted in a fair and open way